Salesforce.com enters HR software business

-BOSTON Salesforce.com Inc is entering the business of selling human resources software in a move that raises the stakes in its battle to woo customers away from bigger rivals SAP AG and Oracle Corp..
+BOSTON, Dec 15 Salesforce.com Inc (CRM.N) is entering the business of selling human resources software in a move that raises the stakes in its battle to woo customers away from bigger rivals SAP AG (SAPG.DE) and Oracle Corp.
+ORCL.O.

 The provider of web-based software for managing sales, customer service and marketing said on Thursday that it has agreed to buy Rypple, a closely held company with 350 customers including social networking giant Facebook.